 Families are welcome to volunteer throughout the preschool year.
 At the beginning of the school year, our PTA sends home information asking for parents to help throughout the program.
 Look for this important information in your child's backpack.
 For the protection of students and to comply with state law, all visitors, including parents, must sign in, sign out, and wear a name tag upon entering the building.

-Due to restrictions put into place this year due to COVID, these opportunities may look different or be more limited than in past years.
+Due to potential restrictions that may be put into place this year due to COVID, these opportunities may look different or be more limited than in past years.

 Conferences